EASTERN CIVIC AMENITY SITE – update 15 January 2021

 The existing height barrier restriction will remain in place for large vans and trailers entry for these vehicles is permitted on Sunday, Monday and Wednesday afternoons.
 NOTE this will be from 2.00 pm

-The following waste types are now being accepted.
+The following waste types being accepted;

 - General Household waste